BYLAWS OF THE

 f) All NMGIA meetings shall be open to any NMGIA member unless personnel, contracts, ethics issues, or Ethics decisions are discussed.
 If those issues are discussed, they will be discussed in executive session.
 The remainder of the meeting as well as an announcement regarding the outcome of the executive session shall be held in open session.

-The election of officers and directors of NMGIA shall occur every two (2) years.
+The election of officers of NMGIA shall occur every two (2) years.
 Election to office shall occur upon plurality vote by the voting Regular members in good standing.
-Elected officers and directors shall serve until their successors assume their respective offices.
+Elected officers shall serve until their successors assume their respective offices.
 Vacancies otherwise occurring shall be filled through interim appointment.

-Officers and directors shall take their respective offices starting with the first day of July following their election.
+Officers shall take their respective offices starting with the first day of January following their election.
 To continue to hold an elected office, said person shall continue to be a current Regular member in good standing in the Association.

 Section 1.
 Committees

 Based upon operational need, the Board may designate one or more committees.
-Each committee will be chaired by an appointed Regular member in good standing and consist of any number of members required for its purpose.
+Each committee will be chaired by an elected Regular member in good standing and consist of any number of members required for its purpose.
+Elections will be held in accordance with Article VII, Section 4.
 At the discretion of the Board, committees may be granted voting privileges and/or specific authority to execute action based upon their designated purpose.
-Such committees will include, but not be limited to:

 Section 2.
 Advisory Board

-The Advisory Board shall consist of past Chairmen of the Board, heads of Criminal Justice agencies (or their designees) within the state of New Mexico and a permanent designated advisor from the Rocky Mountain Information Network (RMIN).
+The Advisory Board shall consist of past Chairmen of the Board, heads of Criminal Justice agencies (or their designees) within the state of New Mexico and a designated advisor from the Rocky Mountain Information Network (RMIN).
 The Advisory Board Members are non-voting members, subject to the regulations as set forth in the by-laws.
 Advisory Board Members are exempt from paying dues.
-One of the past Chairmen of the Board shall serve as Representative to the National Alliance of Gang Investigators Association.
-(NAGIA).

 Section 1.
 Purpose